Can I use my screen reader with the new Firefox?

 Modernizing Firefox required a new internal design for Firefox's accessibility functionality.
 We’ve worked very hard to make sure users of assistive technology can continue to enjoy Firefox but we do expect some issues.
 Please help us improve Firefox by reporting any problems to us.

-Can I update to the new Firefox?
+Can I update to the latest Firefox?

 For all other screen reading software clients, Firefox will install and operate normally.
 If you encounter any issues see the section below.